mzollin/qr-pirate/README.md

 1. Call qrcrawler.py with the provided search keywords as an argument to crawl google, bing and baidu for images.
 They will be downloaded to a qrbooty folder with subfolders for every search engine.

-2. Rename and move the files up from the subfolders to the qrbooty folder and convert them all to PNG format using mogrify.
+2. Rename and move the files up from the subfolders to the qrbooty folder with unique names.

 3. Call qr2key.py to scan the downloaded images in the qrbooty folder for QR-codes and check if they contain Bitcoin private keys.
 The keys will be saved in a keylist.txt file.